-I grew up near Cincinnati, majored in English Literature at Denison University, and moved to New York where I first attended an Aesthetic Realism seminar.
-I was electrified by the honesty and scholarship of the speakers, and what they were saying about art and life.
+I grew up in the village of Glendale, Ohio, northwest of Cincinnati, graduated from Denison University, and moved to New York City.
+That’s where I first attended an Aesthetic Realism seminar.
+I was electrified by the honesty & scholarship of the speakers, and what they were saying about art and life.

 What is Aesthetic Realism?